-- Big data, data reliability and trust with emphasis on their application into civil infrastructure management and design for a structure’s service life.
+- Big data, data reliability and trust with emphasis on their application to civil-infrastructure design and management during service lives

-- Quantification and propagation of uncertainty from the level of in-situ measurements and loads to the final design or performance assessment.
-Infrastructure resilience and energy management efficiency.
+- Quantification and propagation of uncertainty from the level of in-situ measurements and loads to the final design, construction and subsequent performance assessment.
+Infrastructure resilience and energy-management efficiency

-EPFL hosts exceptional experimental and computational research facilities.
+EPFL offers exceptional experimental and computational facilities for research and teaching.

 The successful candidate should have a deep fundamental research background including knowledge transfer in civil engineering in general.
 As a faculty member of the Civil Engineering Section, he/she will excel in undergraduate and graduate teaching and supervise doctoral students.

-With its main campus located in Lausanne and its developing antennae in neighbouring cantons in Switzerland, EPFL is a growing and well-funded institution fostering excellence and diversity.
-It is well equipped with experimental and computational infrastructure, and offers a fertile environment for research collaboration between different disciplines.
+With its main campus located in Lausanne and its developing antennae in neighboring cantons in Switzerland, EPFL is a growing and well-funded institution fostering excellence and diversity.
+It is well equipped with experimental and computational infrastructure, and offers a fertile environment for research collaboration between disciplines.
 The EPFL environment is multilingual and multicultural, with English serving as a common interface.
-EPFL offers internationally competitive start-up resources, salaries, and benefits as well as exceptional experimental and computational facilities.
+EPFL offers internationally competitive start-up resources, salaries, and benefits.

 Further enquiries should be made to the Chair of the Search Committee: